First impressions count.

 On the flip side, if your prospects are extremely warm, they might be poised to take immediate action — in which case, you might want to email them more than once a day.

-The more welcome email series you run, the closer you’ll come to finding the perfect cadence.
+The more welcome email series you run, the closer you’ll find the perfect cadence.
+Of course, never forget to test and optimize with A/b Testing.

 Build a more impactful welcome email series with Encharge